 Midlife crisis: a phenomenon described as a psychological crisis brought about by events that highlight a person's growing age, inevitable mortality, and possibly lack of accomplishments in life.

 In Sofia Coppola’s second film, Charlotte (Scarlett Johansson) and Bob (Bill Murray) meet at the bar of their swish hotel in Tokyo (the now cult Park Hyatt, thanks to the film).
 They don’t really introduce each other but start chatting, nonetheless.
-Charlotte is in her mid-20s and she’s in Tokyo following her photographer husband on a shoot.
+Charlotte is in her mid 20s and she’s in Tokyo following her photographer husband on a shoot.
 She’s isolated and a bit ambivalent about her life after recently graduating in philosophy, which echoes Coppola’s own musings at the same age.
 Bob is a 50-something actor there to endorse a famous whisky brand for an ad.
 It’s taking him away from being in a play but the contract is 2 million dollars, so there he is.
 Bob quickly starts the conversation with big statements: he’s here to take a break from his wife, forgetting his son’s birthday.
 The mixed feelings of guilt and disinterest are palpable.
-“You’re probably just having a midlife crisis” is Charlotte’s wry observation, to which she adds, “Did you buy a Porsche yet?” – the ultimate solution to a midlife crisis.
+“You’re probably just having a mid-life crisis” is Charlotte’s wry observation, to which she adds, “Did you buy a Porsche yet?” – the ultimate expression of a mid-life crisis.

 Bob and Charlotte bond as two wandering souls meeting amongst the mist of their thoughts.
 The pace is slow, and we join them in trying to figure life out.
 Because we all want to figure it out, don’t we?
 When we look at Bob, his marriage and family situation sound complicated, his career has taken a turn that he doesn’t seem to enjoy.
 He is wondering what he has been doing all these years to get there.
 But it’s just life and maybe not even a crisis.
 Meanwhile, Charlotte is looking at this empty canvas in front of her, and you realise there’s only so much you can decide about the future.
 Some things will happen, others won’t and that’s okay.